danvuk567/SP500-Stock-Analysis/Power-BI-Equity-Reporting/readme.md

 # Power BI Equity Reporting

-## Python packages needed for the project
+## Equity Hierarchical Dimension Slicers

 For the 1st report tab, we'll focus on building Pricing data visuals.
 We start by building a **Slicer** using *Sector* from the *Sectors* table and define the *Style* as *Tile*.